zixingjiang/cv/README.md

 You can preview the CV as a [PDF](cv.pdf).

-The template is based on [Jake's Resume (Anonymous)](https://www.overleaf.com/latex/templates/jakes-resume-anonymous/cstpnrbkhndn), with minor modifications.
+The template is based on [Geoff Boeing's CV](https://github.com/gboeing/cv), with minor modifications.